-The Royal College of Music is the only music conservatoire in London to be included in the AHRC Doctoral Training Partnership.
-Studentships will be awarded to members of the London Arts and Humanities Partnership (LAHP), which is comprised of eight top universities and six major cultural organisations, inluding the RCM.
-These studentships offer exceptional opportunities for preparing the brightest and best doctoral students from the UK and the EU for successful careers.
+The Royal College of Music is the only music conservatoire in London to be part of an AHRC Doctoral Training Partnership.
+Full studentships will be awarded to exceptional applicants through the London Arts and Humanities Partnership (LAHP), which is comprised of eight top universities and six major cultural organisations, including the RCM.
+This partnership offers exceptional opportunities for preparing the brightest and best doctoral students from the UK and the EU for successful careers.

 The LAHP offers up to 90 fully-funded doctoral studentships annually across member institutions, awarded on a competitive basis to new doctoral students.
 The first funded students will begin their studies in September 2019 and the last in September 2023.
 Member HE instutions are: